Here for our final news roundup and information overload.

 You voted for the person who the alt-right supports.

-I'm a person who lives in reality, I'm a journalist.
+I'm a person who lives in reality.

-I can see and I can hear, um, and I can think, and there is no reason to believe that the Republicans are going to start playing fairly and are going to start operating as a party of sanity.
+And there is no reason to believe that the Republicans are going to start playing fairly and are going to start operating as a party of sanity.

-If you don't if you are selfish, quite frankly, and you don't get the vaccine, then you are putting a strain on the resources at the hospital.
+If you don't, if you are selfish, quite frankly, and you don't get the vaccine, then you are putting a strain on the resources at the hospital.

-The people who have to work there, some of those people have been there nine days, and then you go into the hospital and you take resources from people who are actually doing the right thing, who are getting the vaccine, and who are not inundating the hospitals.
+And then you go into the hospital and you take resources from people who are actually doing the right thing, who are getting the vaccine, and who are not inundating the hospitals.

 What is it about President Obama that really gets under your skin?